-There is a sadness in the pursuit of becoming.
-This melancholy blooms not as a sharp ache from a sudden loss, but more as a slow dissolution of esteemed bonds that once seemed shatterproof.
-The anguish arrives quietly while you are occupied in the trenches; it unpacks softly, never making a sound that alerts you…
+Becoming exacts a cost we rarely anticipate.
+This melancholy arrives slowly – less a sharp loss than a gradual dissolution of bonds that once seemed unbreakable.
+It unpacks quietly while you are occupied in the trenches; it settles softly, never making a sound that alerts you to its presence.
+You remain oblivious, live with it,…

 “For attractive lips, speak words of kindness.
 For lovely eyes, seek out the good in people.
 For a slim figure, share your food with the hungry.
 For beautiful hair, let a child run his fingers through it once a day.
 For poise, walk with the knowledge you’ll never walk alone. … We leave you a…